Social Icons

 Directed by Chad Stanhelski

-Seeing the preview makes you understand that we have another Bryan Mills on our hands.
-Unlike Taken (2009) when Mills was an all-round good guy who just happened to be stepped on, John Wick was an all-round bad guy, who just wanted to be left alone.
+Seeing the preview makes you realize we have another Bryan Mills on our hands.
+Unlike Taken (2009), where Mills was an all-around good guy who just happened to be pushed too far, John Wick is an all-around bad guy who just wants to be left alone.

-A Facebook group I’m in compared both John Wick and Bryan Mills, asking who is more deadly.
-John was getting enough kudos for his gun shooting, and the way his determination was set on getting the man he wanted, something you have to see this movie to see and admire.
+The movie boasts excellent and talented choreography that will make you love the character.
+The gunplay and martial arts are sights to behold.
+A Facebook group I’m in compared John Wick and Bryan Mills, asking who is more deadly.
+John got plenty of kudos for his sharpshooting and the sheer determination he showed in hunting down his target—something you have to see to admire.

-Keanu Reeves was exciting to watch, as he played a role he seems to fit so well.
-A quiet man living a quiet life, when strange occurrences draw him in and he has to kick ass in ways no one else can best.
-We saw that in Matrix (1999) when he played Neo and also in Constantine (2005) when he played the titular character John Constantine, both movies like this one are most watch.
+Keanu Reeves was thrilling to watch, playing a role he seems born for: a quiet man living a quiet life until strange events pull him back in, forcing him to kick ass in ways no one else can match.
+We saw this in The Matrix (1999) when he played Neo and in Constantine (2005) as the titular John Constantine.
+Both movies, like this one, are must-watches.

-The movie’s direction started a little too, clichés at first, then the whole let us all fear the wrath of John Wick was over flogged in the beginning, but when John suited up and began delivering justice to the ones who took the life of his dog, (yes, you heard me right if you have not seen this movie) you will understand why the massive fear of his person was splashed all over our faces in the beginning.
+The movie’s direction starts off a bit clichéd at first, with the whole “let’s all fear the wrath of John Wick” theme being overdone in the beginning.
+But when John suits up and starts delivering justice to those who took the life of his dog (yes, you heard me right—if you haven’t seen this movie, you’ll understand why the massive fear of him was splashed all over our faces early on), the film truly comes alive.

-John Wick is a retired hitman who got sucked back in, when his former boss son decided to kill his dog and steal his car.
-With the aid of his close friend John Wick raged havoc on his former bosses operations and went all out to make sure that the death of his dog was avenged.
+John Wick is a retired hitman who gets pulled back into the life when the son of his former boss kills his dog and steals his car.
+With the help of a close friend, John wreaks havoc on his former boss’s operations and goes all out to avenge the death of his dog.

-In the end, I was energized and thrilled as I sat through the movie wondering, “In Taken (although I haven’t seen Taken 3 (2014)) Bryan didn’t get his ass handed as John did.”
+In the end, I was energized and thrilled as I sat through the movie, wondering, “In Taken (though I haven’t seen Taken 3 (2015)), Bryan never got his ass handed to him like John did.”

-Before I forget: The bad guy was just stupid, here I blame the writer if they wanted to make John unstoppable go ahead, but making the bad guy catch him and instead of shouting him there and then takes him to a hideaway and tries to teach a lesson before killing him, was dumb.
+Before I forget: The bad guy was just stupid.
+Here, I blame the writers.
+If they wanted to make John unstoppable, fine—but having the bad guy catch him, only to take him to a hideout and try to teach him a lesson before killing him?
+That was dumb.

 Go see John Wick.